Finno-Ugrian suicide hypothesis

 Suicide rate in Hungary (1950–2005), 1983: 45.3 suicides per 100,000 people, it was the second highest rate (after Lithuania, 1995: 45.6) of an independent state in recorded human history.
 Higher rates were only measured in regions like Greenland or the Canadian territories.

 The Finno-Ugrian suicide hypothesis proposes to link genetic ties originating among Finno-Ugric peoples to high rate of suicide, claiming an allele common among them is responsible.

 Mari and Udmurts have been found to have a three times higher suicide rate than Finns and Hungarians.
 It has been thus theorized that such a possible allele may have arisen in those populations.

-However, contrary to the hypothesis, available contemporary (1990–1994) suicide rates in the United States were uniformly negatively associated with the proportion of the population comprising people of self-reported Hungarian, Lithuanian, Polish, Russian, Slovakian, or Ukrainian descent.
+However, contrary to the hypothesis, available contemporary (1990–1994) suicide rates in the United States were uniformly negatively associated with the proportion of the population comprising people of self-reported Hungarian, Lithuanian, Polish, Russian, Slovak and Ukrainian descent.
 The findings of this first test outside Europe are therefore conflicting.
 A proposal based on the geographical study approach is offered to further the progress of investigations into the genetics of suicide.